-Below are some beginning ideas to think about as you determine the most appropriate method for your non-ticketed event.
+Below are some ideas to think about as you determine the most appropriate method for your non-ticketed event.
 Depending on the complexity of the exercise, you may benefit from engaging a researcher or event specialist to help you establish a credible methodology.
-Arts Queensland has developed a separate fact sheet about engaging external evaluators, available at http://www.arts.gld.gov.au/funding/outcome_reports.html
+Arts Queensland has developed a separate fact sheet about Engaging external evaluators, available at www.arts.gld.gov.au/arts-acumen.